 Example Categorization

-Below we identity for some type of data processing solutions and characterize them according to what they are best suited to deal with.
-Of course people will claim that their solution can deal with all data and all kinds of processing.
-The point is to find the right solution for the problem at hand, and understand what the trade offs are.
+Below we identify some types of data-processing solutions and characterize them according to what they are best suited to deal with.
+Of course, people will claim that their solution can deal with all data and all kinds of processing.
+The point is to find the right solution for the problem at hand and understand what the trade-offs are.